you're claiming your identity

 WHO I AM

-I am an extension of a powerful creative force called 'I am.'
-Every time I use the words 'I am', it can only be followed with powerful blessings I wish to create for myself.
+I am an extension of a powerful creative force called 'I am'.
+Every time I use the words 'I am', it can only be followed with powerful blessings I wish to create for myself

 Inspired by concepts about identity, self-definition, and the power of language

-This illustration represents ideas about self-definition through language—particularly the phrase "I am"
+This illustration represents ideas about self-definition through language—particularly the phrase "I am".
+We experience identity through naming.
+Our names make us feel known; names represent your character, your mission.

 The work draws from spiritual traditions that emphasize the creative power of self-definition.

-In the bible, God self-identifies in Exodus as "I AM"
+In the bible, God self-identifies in Exodus as "I AM".
+Other new thought movements also suggest that declarative language shapes reality.

 The practical suggestion is that you should be mindful about what follows when you say "I am"; choose declarations like "I am well" over "I am terrible."